workspace-utils

 - Analyzes dependencies - Reads

-files to understand package relationships - Creates build batches - Groups packages that can be built in parallel
+- Creates build batches - Groups packages that can be built in parallel

 - Executes in order - Runs builds batch by batch, respecting dependencies